dearcoder03/Wifi-Password-Viewer/README.md

-Here's the updated `README.md` file with your GitHub repository URL:

 # WiFi Password Viewer

 This Streamlit application displays the SSIDs and passwords of all saved WiFi profiles on your Windows device.
 It provides the following features: